freedesktop/zeitgeist/doc/zeitgeist/source/dbus_api.rst

     will have an actor URI of :const:`app://firefox.desktop`.

-The second component in the event datastructure is the `list of subjects`, :const:`aas`, each subject being a :const:`as`.
-Note that an event can have more than one subject - fx. when deleting a collecting of files with one click in the file manager.
+The second component in the event datastructure is the `list of subjects`, :const:`aas`, each subject being an :const:`as`.
+Note that an event can have more than one subject - fx. when deleting a collection of files with one click in the file manager.
 The subject metadata is defined with the following offsets: